Oregon and the Pacific Northwest

 McMinnville is located in the northwest corner of the state – about an hour southwest of Portland, the state’s largest city, and an hour to the coast.

-While McMinnville has much to offer, for students looking for a bigger city experience, can head north to Portland, a city of just under 600,000 people and the 29th most populous in the country.
+While McMinnville has much to offer, for students looking for a bigger city experience, can head north to Portland, a city of just over 600,000 people and the 27th most populous in the country.

 Entertainment and Performing Arts – Portland is home to the Artists Repertory Theatre, Oregon Ballet Theatre, Oregon Symphony, Portland Center State, Portland Opera and Portland Youth Philharmonic.
 Portland tends to be a stop on major concert and other touring events with venues including the Arlene Schnitzer Concert Hall, Keller Auditorium, Rose Garden Arena and Memorial Coliseum.
 Smaller venues abound throughout the city, as well.

 Culture and Science – In addition to the Portland Art Museum, other main tourist stops include the Oregon Museum of Science and Industry (OMSI), the Lan Su Chinese Garden, Portland Japanese Gardens, International Rose Test Garden, Oregon Zoo, and World Forestry Center.
 Many art galleries are also located in northwest Portland (Pearl District) and northeast Portland (the Alberta Arts District).